FIBA 3x3 World Tour events are famous for their dunk contests. Check out our Dunk playlist on FIBA 3x3 Youtube channel!

 - Shoot-Out Contest

 - Winner + New record (>17 pts): $5,000

 All teams and players must comply with the FIBA 3x3 Pro Circuit Handbook.

-FIBA 3x3 Pro Circuit Handbook 2020 will be published at the Documents section of fiba3x3.basketball.
-Direct link to be added here when available.
+The FIBA 3x3 Pro Circuit Handbook 2020 is published in the Documents section of fiba3x3.basketball.

 If you are a media professional and you wish to apply for a media accreditation to this event, please register in the FIBA Media Portal.

 You will only be able to request an accreditation after registration.

 All applicants are responsible for their own visas.